 Regression Testing – Manually

-Regression testing is the process of going going through the app, and checking that all functionality in the old app, is still available and working in the new.
+Regression testing is the process of going through the app and checking that all functionality in the old app, is still available and working in the new.
 This should be a clearly defined release process and must not be skipped.
 Find a bug after testing, put the fix in and start again from the beginning (I’ve seen bugs released into production due to improper regressions testing.
 Don’t assume that ‘small’ change can’t break your app entirely; it can).
-Regression testing is time consuming and super boring.
-To top it all off, as humans we’re not likely to remembered every button we pressed or to actual do this.
-When it’s Friday afternoon and weekend is calling….”I’m sure i can skip these last few tests”.
-Fortunately there is a better way.
+Regression testing is time-consuming and super boring.
+To top it all off, as humans we’re not likely to remember every button we pressed or to actually do this.
+When it’s Friday afternoon and weekend is calling….”I’m sure I can skip these last few tests”.
+Fortunately, there is a better way.

 The better way

 UI tests are great, but there are a few things that they can’t pull off very well.
 The first of these is the app upgrade.
-This is an important test, that shouldn’t be skipped as it will test that all important database migration (unless your one of the cool kids using a NoSql db in the app: leave a comment if you are).
-After weeks or months of coding away, you barley even remembered that you renamed that all important field on your most important orm model!
+This is an important test, that shouldn’t be skipped as it will test that all-important database migration (unless your one of the cool kids using a NoSQL DB in the app: leave a comment if you are).
+After weeks or months of coding away, you barely even remembered that you renamed that all-important field on your most important ORM model!

 3.0: Cutting another release

-API keys, profiles, certificates there are soo many things that need to be configured to get a release build right.
-For the first version, doing this by hand could be ok since you need to setup up accounts any way, but not for subsequent releases.
+From API keys, profiles, certificates, there are many things that need to be configured to get a release build right.
+For the first version, doing this by hand could be ok since you need to setup up accounts anyway, but not for subsequent releases.
 Be lazy, and automate this too.
-There are build tools that once setup and can make this as simple and button click, vary the amount of automation your require with your budget and expected release frequency.
+There are build tools that once set up and can make this as simple and button click, vary the amount of automation you require with your budget and expected release frequency.